What is mortgage payment protection insurance?

 There are two main options for protecting yourself: you can either take out protection insurance specifically to cover your mortgage payments or get general income protection insurance (where the payments you would receive could be used for anything).

-Mortgage protection insurance (also known as 'mortgage payment protection insurance' or simply 'mortgage insurance') allows you to continue paying off your mortgage if you are no longer receiving a secure income.
+Mortgage payment protection insurance (or 'MPPI') allows you to continue paying off your mortgage if you are no longer receiving a secure income.

 Mortgage insurance costs will vary based on factors such as your age and the cost of your mortgage repayments.

-For obvious reasons, accident, sickness and unemployment mortgage protection insurance is more expensive than unemployment only or accident and sickness only policies.
+For obvious reasons, accident, sickness, and unemployment mortgage payment protection insurance is more expensive than unemployment-only or accident and sickness-only policies.

 Insurers will pay you a set amount each month, typically for a period of up to two years.

 Depending on the provider, you may be able to choose how your policy will pay out.